 PROTEIN SYNTHESIS INHIBITORS

 Several classes of antibacterial drugs bind to ribosomes within bacteria, blocking necessary protein synthesis.
 Aminoglycosides and tetracyclines (including tigecycline) bind to the 30S ribosomal subunit, whereas macrolide antibiotics and clindamycin bind to the 50S subunit.
 Ribosomal binding inhibits transfer RNA function, decreasing the amount of protein synthesis.
-Ribosomal-binding drugs enter through the cell wall and bind in ...
+Ribosomal-binding drugs enter through the cell wall and ...